 Vary your position.
 It is worth repeating- do not stay in one position as you work.
 Bring a cushion or kneeler with you; as you change jobs, change position.
 Do not spend an afternoon bent forward at the waist- it places too much force through the low back and stress on the lumbar discs.

 And, if, despite your best efforts, you do develop some pain, get it checked out rather then suffer through it.
-You ask for advice at the garden centre, why not check with your neighbourhood chiropractor to determine if you have a problem that could be helped by chiropractic care.
+You ask for advice at the garden centre, why not check with chiropractors Glen Huntly to determine if you have a problem that could be helped by chiropractic care.